 - “Don’t be such a fool, Jekyll,” Utterson said contemptuously.

 Why do we need to clarify that the shouting was menacing, or that his pleading was abject?
-It’s repetitive, and for all writers learn about word economy, it’s wasteful.
+It’s repetitive, and for all writers learning about word economy, it’s wasteful.

 Remember too, adverbs aren’t just -ly words.
 They’re also anything clarifying or modifying an adjective.
 If a writer finds the need to further describe a descriptor… You see the red flag.